-Water quality data collected during 2015 at the four "moving" isohaline, salinity-based locations are presented and summarized in the following tables and figures.
+Water quality data collected during 2017 at the four "moving" isohaline, salinity-based locations are presented and summarized in a series of tables and figures.
 Tables 3.4 and 3.5 summarize the determinations of key physical, chemical, and biological measurements.
-Seasonal representations of selected parameters are further graphically presented in Figures 3.6 through 3.13 (see Table 3.6).
+Seasonal representations of selected parameters are further graphically presented in Figures 3.4 through 3.11 (see Table 3.6).

-Relationships of the 2015 data to those data collected during the preceding 31 years of study (1983-2015) are shown for selected physical, chemical, and biological measurements in Figures 3.14 through 3.21 (see Table 3.7).
-Further comparisons of these parameters are presented as box and whisker plots by salinity for both 2015 and preceding longer term data collected between 1983-2014 in Figures 3.22 through 3.29.
-As previously discussed, the box and whisker plots display a detailed distribution of the data as depicted in Diagram 3.1, showing the median (50th percentile) at the center of the box and the 25th and 75th percentiles at the bottom and top of the box, respectively.
+Comparisons of these parameters with earlier data are presented as box and whisker plots by salinity for both 2017 and preceding longer term data (collected between 1983 and 2016) in Figures 3.12 through 3.19.
+As previously discussed, the box and whisker plots display a detailed distribution of the data as depicted in Diagram 3.1, showing the median (50th percentile) line at the center of the box and the 25th and 75th percentiles at the bottom and top of the box, respectively.
 The statistical means are shown as dots within each box.
 The whiskers are lines that extend from the 25th percentile to the 10th percentile and 75th percentile to the 90th percentile.
 Extreme values (outside the 10th-90th percentiles) are represented by dots at the ends of the whiskers.